Install the Anbox Cloud Appliance on your local machine

 The output provides a link that you must open in your web browser to finish the account creation.
 By default, the registration link expires after one hour.
 After registering, you can log into the appliance dashboard with your Ubuntu SSO account.

 Your Anbox Cloud Appliance is now fully set up and ready to be used!
-Next, you should check out the Getting started with Anbox Cloud (web dashboard) or the Getting started with Anbox Cloud (CLI) tutorial to familiarise yourself with how to use Anbox Cloud.
+Next, you should check out the Get started with Anbox Cloud (web dashboard) or the Get started with Anbox Cloud (CLI) tutorial to familiarise yourself with how to use Anbox Cloud.